ritikrajkumar/Netflic-Clone/README.md

 # Netflix-Clone
-- A fully responsive clone webpage of Netflix made with only HTML, CSS and JavaScript.
+- A fully responsive clone of Netflix's homepage made with only HTML, CSS and JavaScript.
 - Used own styles.
 - Implemented responsive template.